kannangr21/GMeet-Automator/README.md

 1. Clone this repository.
 2. Run the command `pip install -r requirements.txt` in the command prompt / terminal.
-3. Configure the `TimeTale.txt`, login credentials, GCR links, Sleep time based on internet connection / Class timings.
+3. Configure the `TimeTable.txt`, login credentials, GCR links, Sleep time based on internet connection / Class timings.
     In `functions.py` check the lines,
         - `30`,`34` for login credentials
         - `46`-`49` for class duration (Default: 1 - 2 hours)